 Food, hunger, longing and the body

-Whether we rigidify and exert control over our appetite or whether we give up or go blank, losing a sense of control, these ways of shaping ourselves around eating invariably extend to how we meet other needs.
-This is a chance to recognise and influence these emotional, behavioural and attitudinal patterns.
+Whether we rigidify and exert control over our appetite or whether we give up or go blank and lose a sense of control, these ways of shaping ourselves around eating invariably extend to how we live our whole lives.

 About Rachel Cooper

 Facilitated by BACP registered psychotherapists in private practice:

 Rachel Cooper, Humanistic Counsellor and Psychotherapist